storj/storj/docs/design/node-selection.md

 The node selection SQL queries will also change.
 Twice as many nodes must returned from these functions to satisfy the "Power of Two Choices" requirement, which gives preference to nodes with better reputation.
 For every two nodes returned, the one with the higher reputation scores will be selected returned and the other discarded.

 Note that the initial implementation has two different reputation statistics:  audit and uptime.
 For the purposes of node selection, we assume that these two reputation can be combined by scaling one of them by some constant.
-We further assume that operations may weigh these reputations differently.
+We further assume that different operations may weigh these reputations differently.
+For instance, repair may be more concerned that a node is reliable than it is speedy.
+New file uploads coming from an uplink may have different criteria.
 The initial configuration should include a `uptime_repair_weight`, `audit_repair_weight`, `uptime_uplink_weight`, and `audit_uplink_weight` constants.

 > Total Repair Reputation = uptime_repair_weight · uptime R(n) + audit_repair_weight · audit R(n)
 >
 > Total Uplink Reputation = uptime_uplink_weight · uptime R(n) + audit_uplink_weight · audit R(n)

-This design may be refined in the future to prefer faster nodes, geography, etc..
+This design may be refined in the future to prefer storage nodes based on speed, geography, etc..

 ### Database changes